OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     * The `jwt` parameter is the access token to the application.
 In the "on behalf of" flow, it is exchanged with AAD for an access token to the resource.
     * The scopes parameter has a default value, but in this sample it will be overridden by the calling code.
     * The resource parameter is optional.
-It should not be used when the STS is the AAD V2 endpoint.
-The latter infers the resource from the scopes and it returns an error if a resource is sent in the HTTP Request.
+It should not be used when the STS is the AAD V 2.0 endpoint.
+The V 2.0 endpoint infers the resource from the scopes and it returns an error if a resource is sent in the HTTP Request.
+    * Throwing an exception in the `catch` block will *not* cause an immediate "500 Internal Server Error" to be sent to the client.
+Calling code in the server.js file will catch this exception and turn it into an error message that is sent to the client.

         ```javascript
         private async exchangeForToken(jwt: string, scopes: string[] = ['openid'], resource?: string) {